Obama endorses Trudeau in the Canadian election - NewsBreak

 Obama endorses Trudeau in the Canadian election

-Barack Obama endorsed Canadian Prime Minister Justin Trudeau on Thursday in the Canadian election , calling him an effective leader in a rare endorsement of a Canadian candidate by a former American president.
+TORONTO — (AP) — Barack Obama endorsed Canadian Prime Minister Justin Trudeau on Thursday in the Canadian election, calling him an effective leader in a rare endorsement of a Canadian candidate by a former American president.

 It is the second time Obama has done it.
 Obama also urged Canadians to re-elect the Liberal leader in Canada’s last election in 2019.